Jos de Villiers: Last years

 In 1895, De Villiers sold his property in Johannesburg to move to Cape Town and devote himself full-time to his hobby of astronomy.
-In August 1896, he joined an expedition to the island of Vadso in Norway to view an eclipse, using his surveying skills to set up their equipment.
+In August 1896, he joined an expedition to the island of Vadsøya in Norway to view an eclipse, using his surveying skills to set up their equipment.
 Two years later, he was one of 16 killed in a train crash in Mostert's Hoek coming back home from Vryburg, where he had been campaigning for the Parliament of the Cape of Good Hope as a candidate for the Afrikaner Bond.
 At the time of his death, he was working on building an elaborate observatory at his house, Ambleside, in Sea Point.

 Personal life

 De Villiers and his wife Christina Maria Elizabeth de Vos had three sons.